-Lord Clement-Jones is Honorary president of Ambitious About Autism, the national autism education charity and is assisting them with an exciting new project to build Ambitious College, London’s only co-located specialist day college for young people with autism which is now co-located on the Grahame Park Campus with Barnet and Southgate College and the Pears Campus with Ealing Hammersmith ands West London College.
+Lord Clement-Jones is Honorary president of Ambitious About Autism, the national autism education charity and is assisting them with an exciting new project to develop Ambitious College, London’s only co-located specialist day college for young people with autism.
+The first Pears campus has now opened in Tottenham at Haringey, Enfield and North East London (CONEL) College and at West Thames College, Isleworth and further campuses are planned.

 Here is a piece I wrote for the House Magazine recently.
 Freedom of Movement and the Creative industries Our creative...View